Welcome to today's edition of the Rush 24-7 podcast.

 This is the oddest thing.

-Uh, and the first reports were that there was a hysterical woman aboard suffering from claustrophobia.
+And the first reports were that there was a hysterical woman aboard suffering from claustrophobia.

-Says they're reporting this.
+It says they're reporting this.

-And then there's no no no, there's no confirmation of that.
+And then there's, no, no, no, there's no confirmation of that.

-Uh we're we're get we're getting conflicting information while all this is going on.
+We're getting conflicting information while all this is going on.

-Well, they are denying that, and we don't know anything about the ethnicity of the woman, which tells us probably exactly what it is, uh, given our PC treatment of things today.
+Well, they are denying that, and we don't know anything about the ethnicity of the woman, which tells us probably exactly what it is, given our PC treatment of things today.

 The luggage is put out on the tarmac, and the dogs are out there sniffing for bombs.